School Name

 Through planned provision activities we will continue to develop our fine motor and hand eye coordination skills.

-Children will know how to correctly form lower- and upper-case letters.
+Children will know how to correctly form lower case letters.

 Maths